Edit in GitHubLog an issue

 import addOnSandboxSdk from "add-on-sdk-document-sandbox"; // For communication

-// UI SDK with explicit constants
+// Add-on UI SDK with explicit constants

 import addOnUISdk, { Range, RenditionFormat, Variant } from "https://express.adobe.com/static/add-on-sdk/sdk.js";